mozilla-services/loads/docs/source/guide.rst

     Failures: 0

-Congrats, you've just sent a load of 1000 hits, using 100 concurrent threads.
+Congrats, you've just sent a load of 1000 hits, using 100 concurrent users.

 Now let's run a series of 10, 20 then 30 users, each one running 20 hits::